Armed forces: special allowances and expenses

 You may also receive various non-cash employment benefits, for example accommodation for you and your family and the costs of the utilities due in respect of this accommodation.
 The provision of Service Family accommodation is set out in the Ministry of Defence document JSP 464 “Tri-Service Accommodation Regulations”.
 Again you will find a copy of it on the Defence intranet or on GOV.UK.

-Some of the allowances and expenses that you will receive from the armed forces are specifically exempt from tax and National Insurance contributions (NIC).
+Some of the allowances and expenses that you will receive from the armed forces are specifically exempt from tax and National Insurance contributions (also known as NIC).
 This is either by law or because of special agreements between HM Revenue & Customs (HMRC) and the armed forces.
+You can find some HMRC guidance on the tax treatment of armed forces pay on GOV.UK.

-In other cases, where there is a tax and/or NIC liability, the armed forces have decided that they should pay this on your behalf.
-The armed forces pay this tax/NIC directly to HMRC at the end of each tax year.
+In other cases, where there is a tax and/or National Insurance contributions liability, the armed forces have decided that they should pay this on your behalf.
+The armed forces pay this tax/National Insurance directly to HMRC at the end of each tax year.

-There are a few allowances where you do have to pay the tax/NIC yourself.
-You can find out more about these and how you pay the tax/NIC below.
+There are a few allowances where you do have to pay the tax/National Insurance contributions yourself.
+You can find out more about these and how you pay the tax/National Insurance contributions below.

-How to pay tax and NIC on allowances
+How to pay tax and National Insurance contributions on allowances

-There are some allowances where you have to pay the tax/NIC yourself.
-The usual way that you pay the tax and NIC due on these allowances is through the payroll.
-The allowance is included in your payslip in the same way that your basic pay is, and tax and NIC is automatically calculated and deducted.
+There are some allowances where you have to pay the tax/National Insurance contributions yourself.
+The usual way that you pay the tax and National Insurance contributions due on these allowances is through Pay As You Earn (PAYE).
+The allowance is included in your payslip in the same way as your basic pay, and tax and National Insurance is automatically calculated and deducted.

 Loans

 If you have received a loan from the armed forces under the Long Service Advance of Pay Scheme or Forces Help to Buy Scheme to help you buy a property for you and your family to live in, you do not have to pay interest on this loan.
-If this loan, together with any other loans or advances that you receive from the armed forces, is more than £10,000 a taxable benefit arises.
-The Joint Personnel Administration Centre (JPAC) calculate the benefit at the end of each tax year using HMRC’s official rate of interest for beneficial loan arrangements and report the amount to HMRC.
+If this loan, together with any other loans or advances that you receive from the armed forces, is more than £10,000 at any time in the tax year a taxable benefit arises.
+The Joint Personnel Administration Centre (also known as JPAC) calculate the benefit at the end of each tax year using HMRC’s official rate of interest for beneficial loan arrangements and report the amount to HMRC.

 We have information about how HMRC collect this tax on our page on paying tax on employment benefits.